leondutoit/pydatsci/notes/day2.md

 mdf.pivot_table(values = 'totalminuteswatched', index = ['sessiontype', 'title'], aggfunc = sum)
 ```

 Now we can use pandas to create a set of analysis tools for the movie database.
+We will answer the following questions:
+* How many unique users per period (day, week, month)
+* Total minutes watched per period
+* Rank content by popularity

 ```python
 # we continue working with the movie_db data